 [43] Other circuits have recognized that puffery can come in at least two different forms.
 See, e.g., Pizza Hut, Inc. v.
 Papa John's Int'l, Inc., 227 F.3d 489, 497 (5th Cir.2000).
 The first form we identified in Lipton-"a general claim of superiority over comparable products that is so vague that it can be understood as nothing more than a mere expression of opinion."
 Id.; see Lipton, 71 F.3d at 474.
 The second form of puffery, which we did not address in Lipton, is "an exaggerated, blustering, and boasting statement upon which no reasonable buyer would be justified in relying."
 Pizza Hut, Inc., 227 F.3d at 497; accord United Indus.
 Corp. v.
 Clorox Co., 140 F.3d 1175, 1180 (8th Cir.1998) ("Puffery is exaggerated advertising, blustering, and boasting upon which no reasonable buyer would rely and is not actionable under § 43(a)." (internal quotation marks omitted)).
-We believe that this second conception of puffery is a better fit where, as here, the "statement" at issue is expressed not in words, but through images.
+We believe that this second to more, but through images.

 [44] The District Court determined that the Internet Advertisements did not satisfy this alternative definition of puffery because DIRECTV's own evidence showed that "many HDTV equipment purchasers are confused as to what image quality to expect when viewing non-HD broadcasts, as their prior experience with the equipment is often limited to viewing HD broadcasts or other digital images on floor model televisions at large retail chains."
 Time Warner Cable, Inc., 475 F.Supp.2d at 307.
-Given this confusion, the District Court reasoned that "consumers unfamiliar with HD equipment could be led to believe that using an HD television set with an analog cable feed might result in the sort of distorted images showcased in
+Given this confusion, the District Court reasoned that "consumers unfamiliar with HD equipment could be led to believe that using an HD television set with an analog cable feed might result in the sort of distorted images showcased in DIRECTV's Internet Advertisements, especially since those advertisements make reference to 'basic cable.'"
+Id.